mattkrins/ldap-resetr/README.md

 ### LDAP Login
 Username / Password to authenticate with the host / target LDAP server.
 Username must be prefixed by the target domain or an LDAP distinguished name (DN), eg. cn=John,ou=Users,dc=com,dc=domain
 ### Auto-Print
-Select a thermal printer to print the newly generated password on. (currently windows only)
+Select a thermal printer brand (EPSON/STAR) and target pritner to print the newly generated password on. (currently windows only)

 **Note**: To use a locally connected printer (not networked) you will need to share the local printer under the same name so it can be accessed via \\\\localhost\\PrinterName.